 But above all, visit for their incredible beer!
 This place is one of our favorites in all of North Carolina for a reason.
 They push the envelope with insanely delicious flavors (note the Tomato Cream Ale pictured).

 Carl’s personal favorite was Mother Earth’s Long Weekend IPA, but that could change as more seasonal varieties come out.
 Stop by the taproom and find out for yourself.
 Just don’t forget to grab a six-pack to go before you leave!

 Watch Baseball at Grainger Stadium

-Grainger Stadium has hosted baseball going back to 1949 and since 2017, the Carolina League’s Down East Wood Ducks have called it home.
+Grainger Stadium has hosted Minor League Baseball going back to 1949 and since 2017, the Carolina League’s Down East Wood Ducks have called it home.
 From April to August (and September for playoffs), Wood Ducks games bring in folks from all over the community.

-They’re a relatively new team to the Class A-Advanced Carolina League.
-Even so, the Wood Ducks have already produced players who’ve made it to the Big Leagues.
+They’re a relatively new team, but the Wood Ducks have already produced players who’ve made it to the Big Leagues.